Aceh Besar Regency

 Great Aceh Regency (Kabupaten Aceh Besar) is a regency of the Indonesian province of Aceh.
-The regency covers an area of 2,903.49 square kilometres and had a population of 351,418 at the 2010 Census and 405,535 at the 2020 Census; the official estimate as at mid 2021 was 409,527.
-The Regency is located at the northwest tip of Sumatra island and surrounds the provincial capital of Banda Aceh.
-It includes a number of islands off the northern tip of Sumatra, which comprise Pulo Aceh District within the regency.
+The regency covers an area of 2,903.49 square kilometres and had a population of 351,418 at the 2010 Census, 391,870 at the 2015 census and 405,535 at the 2020 Census; the official estimate as at mid 2024 was 442,987 (comprising 221,967 males and 221,020 females).
+The Regency is located at the northwest tip of Sumatra island and surrounds the provincial capital of Banda Aceh, many suburbs of which lie within the Regency.
+It also includes a number of islands off the northern tip of Sumatra, which comprise Pulo Aceh District within the regency.
 The seat of the Regency government is the town of Jantho.

 Economy

 Aceh Besar Regency produces cloves, nutmeg and palm oil and rice, and also small quantities of maize, cassava, sweet potatoes and beans.

 Landmarks

 Museums

 Aceh Besar Regency contains several museums.
 The Museum dan Rumoh Aceh is the State Museum, located in Banda Aceh.
 The museum's main building is built in the style of a traditional Acehnese house.
 It was installed by Dutch Governor Van Swart in 1915.
 Museum Ali Hasymi contains the personal collection of Ali Hasymi, a former governor of Aceh and artist and include books by the scholars of Acehnese past, ancient ceramics, the typical weapons of Aceh, souvenirs from all over the world, etc. Museum Cut Nyak Dhien was originally the home of the heroine Cut Nyak Dhien.

 The ancient Abee Tanoh Library, located at the foot of Mount Seulawa contains some important manuscripts.